helloravisha/aws-elasticsearch-rest/README.md

 ### API Configuration

-API Gateway Configuation for the given API, if you see on the right side of the image here, we can see the reference to load balancer.
+API Gateway Configuration for the given API, if you see on the right side of the image here, we can see the reference to load balancer.
 In the current System API gateway is configured to load balancer than directly interacting with ECS for better availability.